-TR: My wife Danielle and I tried to design the bathroom so as to make it future proof.
+TR: Danielle and I tried to design the bathroom so as to make it future proof.
 Once you've got children it has to be a communal, functional space, but we also wanted it to be relaxing for us too.
 Space planning was important, to make sure that all five of us could be in there if needs be - three in the bath, plus room to brush teeth and read a story.

 For us, including a bath was essential.
 Especially as once you have a bath there's the option to add a shower over the bath whereas opting for just a shower can be limiting.

 Choosing which materials to use in your bathroom can be tricky.
 They must be both easy to clean and aesthetically pleasing.
 How did you decide which materials would work in your bathroom?

 TR: "For us, wood was the perfect choice.
 A natural material that would be hard-wearing and durable was our main priority, and we loved the idea of having a bathroom reminiscent of a Nordic spa.
 It also reminds us of a sauna which adds to the Scandinavian feel.